nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel.md

   xroad-signer.service           loaded active running X-Road signer
   ```

-* Ensure that the security server user interface at https://SECURITYSERVER:4000/ (**reference data: 1.8; 1.6**) can be opened in a Web browser.
+* Ensure that the Security Server user interface at https://SECURITYSERVER:4000/ (**reference data: 1.8; 1.6**) can be opened in a Web browser.
 To log in, use the account name chosen during the installation (**reference data: 1.3**).
 While the user interface is still starting up, the Web browser may display a connection refused -error.

 ### 2.10 Installing the Support for Hardware Tokens